 Frozen activities for preschoolers are always fun.

-This super simple science activity is perfect for Valentine’s Day.
+This super simple science activity is a fun Valentines activity for kids.
 It also would be a huge hit with Disney’s Frozen fans.

 Melting Frozen Hearts

 Affiliate links provided below.
 See my full disclosure policy for more details.

 - Eye Dropper (Pipette)

 - Small Plastic Hearts (We used these.)